What's the best tax break available to Jane and John Q. Public? If they're homeowners, it's selling their house.

 To arrive at your gain amount, you first must establish your basis in the home.
 For most people, says Trinz, this is what you paid for the residence and all capital improvements you've made, such as adding a room or finishing a basement.
 Also, if you sold a residence prior to the 1997 law change and rolled the profit into the home you're now selling, you must account for that rollover amount; your basis will decrease by the amount of gain you postponed years ago.

 "Then you compare that basis amount to what you get from the sale, less your commissions and other expenses," says Trinz.
 "When you subtract your cost basis in the residence, this will give you the amount of gain on the sale."

 In most instances, sellers will find they made a nice profit, but not one large enough to trigger a tax bill.
 Some, however, could find their residences appreciated so much that the great sales prices they got ended up costing them at tax time.
 That's why it's important to accurately track anything that could affect your home's cost basis.

 The improvements increase your basis, so a smaller portion of the selling price would be viewed as gain.
-Any overage is taxed at the applicable long-term capital gains rates, which under the new American Taxpayer Relief Act approved Jan.
-1, 2013, is 20 percent for higher-income taxpayers, 15 percent for most individuals and, for some sellers, zero percent.
+Any overage is taxed at the applicable long-term capital gains rate of 15 percent or, for some sellers, zero percent.

 "For those people, the old rule might have been better," says Mark Luscombe, principal tax analyst at CCH, a tax publisher and software provider, "but the new rule sort of rewards more frequent changes of homeownership."